ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 as the chains in each Subnet it tracks.
 These leaves us with the questions - when are these chains bootstrapped?
 When is a node done bootstrapping?

-The P-chain is always the first to boostrap before any other chain.
+The P-chain is always the first to bootstrap before any other chain.
 Once the P-Chain is bootstrapped, all other chains start bootstrapping in parallel, connecting to their own validators independently of one another.

 A node completes bootstrapping a Subnet once all of its corresponding chains have completed bootstrapping.
-Because the Primary Network is a special case of subnet that includes the entire network, this applies to it as well as any other manually tracked Subnets.
+Because the Primary Network is a special case of Subnet that includes the entire network, this applies to it as well as any other manually tracked Subnets.

-Note that Subnets bootstrap independently of one another - so even if one Subnet is bootstrapped and is validating new transactions and adding new contaniers, other Subnets may still be bootstrapping in parallel.
+Note that Subnets bootstrap independently of one another - so even if one Subnet is bootstrapped and is validating new transactions and adding new containers, other Subnets may still be bootstrapping in parallel.

 Within a single Subnet however, a Subnet is not done bootstrapping until the